-We’re working toward thriving communities, businesses and natural systems through nature-based solutions.
+We’re working toward thriving communities, businesses and natural systems through natural infrastructure.

 Right now the world has big questions about resilience in the face of natural disaster, and we’re working to answer them through innovative, interdisciplinary projects.